PrisionMike/slowbeast-with-concurrency/README.md

 - Python SAST checker to detect possible data races in multi-threaded C programs.Uses [Partial order reduction](https://www.researchgate.net/publication/262352623_Optimal_Dynamic_Partial_Order_Reduction) in Symbolic execution.
 [Mgr. thesis project by Suyash Shandilya.](https://is.muni.cz/th/n9ib3/)

 - [Originally](https://gitlab.com/mchalupa/slowbeast) created by Marek Chalupa at FORMELA, Faculty of Informatics, Masaryk University, as a playground for symbolic execution, this fork extends support for multi-threaded C programs.
 Currently a work in progress, it focuses on **data race detection**, with additional properties like **reachability analysis** and **overflow detection** expected to follow soon. 🙂

+Recently moved to devcontainer.
+To get started it should just be to clone and open a devcontainer in vscode.
+Don't follow the steps below. the get-started.sh script is likely moot now.

+---

-## Get Started
+## Get Started (UNUPDATED DON'T FOLLOW)

 - Run the `./get-started.sh` script.
 It builds the docker container and runs a container with the current directory mounted.